macgile/DataGridFilter/README.md

 ![datagrid image demo](https://raw.githubusercontent.com/macgile/DataGridFilter/master/filterdatagrid.png)

 A DataGrid control that inherits from the base DataGrid control class and override some methods to implement filters
-for each column like Excel, in automatic or custom generation.
+for each column, in automatic or custom generation.

 Support for nested objects and filter persistence.